sprucelabsai/developer.spruce.ai/standards/index.md

 2. Templates must be hbs
 3. Generators live in CLI  as the source of the template (.hbs)
 4. Example, SchemaGenerator is in @sprucelabs/schemas
-5. Generators in a folder called @spruceslabs/spruce-cli /generators
+5. Generators in a folder called @sprucelabs/spruce-cli /generators
 6. Class name ends in Generator
 7. Each method starts with generator
 8. Generators must return a string (not write a file)
-9. Handling handlbar helpers
+9. Handling handlebar helpers
    1.  helpers are "addons"
 10. TODO: define event contracts for mercury for pulling types